cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/application-environments.md

 ## Overview

-To reflect the different lifestages of your software, you can deploy your applications in different environments.
+To reflect the different life stages of your software, you can deploy your applications in different environments.
 By default Maestro provides four standard environments:

 * **Development**: Used during the development phase for rapid deployment and testing
 * **QA**: Used for quality assurance - typically more stable than Development